 Please refrain from bringing food or beverages to the office except baby bottles.

 How to reach us

-The physicians and staff are dedicated to your wellbeing.
+The physician and staff are dedicated to your wellbeing.
 Preserving and restoring your health are the reason we exist.
-If we sometimes appear rushed or pressured, it is because the practice of medicine is full of unexpected and serious dilemmas, such as a patient requiring emergency attention in the office or hospital, urgent phone consultations with other physicians or patients, and the task of numerous test results.
+If we sometimes appear rushed or pressured, it is because the practice of medicine is full of unexpected and serious dilemmas, such as a patient requiring emergency attention in the office or hospital, urgent phone consultations with other physician or patients, and the task of numerous test results.
 If you have any complaints about any behavior, please discuss it with your physician or the practice administrator.
 Most importantly, please be assured that if we ever seem preoccupied, it never indicates impatience with you.
 We wish to meet your needs to the full extent of medical and human capability.